Sarah Dargan: AFL Women's career

 Dargan was drafted by Collingwood with their third selection and twentieth overall in the 2017 AFL Women's draft.
 Collingwood's coach, Wayne Siekman, said "she is clean off the ground, has a good change of pace and knows where the goals are."
 Her selection defined her as a bolter, having not being invited to the combine or the draft itself.
 She made her debut in the eight point loss to Carlton at Ikon Park in the opening round of the 2018 season.
 In the winter of 2018, she played three games for Collingwood's VFL Women's (VFLW) team, before rupturing her Lisfranc ligament in her left foot, which required a long period of rest and rehabilitation.
 At the beginning she was upset not being able to play, but looking back she appreciated being able to see the coaches' box angle of the game which helped develop her knowledge.
 In round 2 of the 2019 season, Dargan kicked her first professional goal against Melbourne, which was Collingwood's first AFLW goal at the club's spiritual home, Victoria Park.
 In round 4 of the season, she was nominated for the AFL Women's Rising Star award, following her move to the midfield and her performance in Collingwood's nine point loss to Greater Western Sydney.
 She finished the game with a career-high 16 disposals, as well as laying six tackles and kicking a goal.
 She was surprised by the nomination, but honoured and happy to see her hard work pay off.
 Dargan played a key role for Collingwood in the 2019 season.
 In April 2019, she re-committed to Collingwood, alongside Brittany Bonnici, Ruby Schleicher, Erica Fowler, Sophie Alexander, Eliza Hynes, and captain Steph Chiocci.
 In August 2020, Dargan was traded together with Sarah D'Arcy to Richmond in a deal which saw Collingwood receive Aliesha Newman.
-In May 2022, Dargan joined expansion club Sydney for their innaugural season.
+In May 2022, Dargan joined expansion club Sydney for their inaugural season.
 In March 2023, Dargan was delisted by Sydney, having played a key role in their forward line.